Beuth-Erdelt/Benchmark-Experiment-Host-Manager/paper.md

 ## Configuration

-We here give more details about the configuration and files included in bexhoma.
+Here we provide more background information on the configuration and files included in bexhoma.
+In most cases the default settings will be sufficient.

 ### Cluster-Config